BioBoost/course_programming_from_base_to_ace/docs/25-getters-setters-properties/README.md

 For this course we will agree on the notation where we use a **stereotype** indicator `<<get>>` or `<<set>>` prefixed with the access modifier.

-For **properties with backing attributes** we place the properties within the methods section as shown in the next image.
+For **properties with backing attributes** we place the properties within the attributes section together with the actual attributes, as shown in the next image.

 ![Properties with Backing Attribute](./img/point_class_properties_with_attribute.png)